BBj-Plugins/BBjPullToRefresh/docs/README.md

 ## Events

 BBjPullToRefresh exposes only one event `onRefresh`.
 You can listen to the `onRefresh` event by setting a callback using the `BBjPullToRefresh:onRefresh` method.
-The event payload is an instance of `BBjPullToRefreshEvent`
+The event's payload is an instance of `BBjPullToRefreshEvent`